Saying Goodbye to Dad and 2020

-On the 21st September 2020 I was one of the very lucky people who boarded a plane out of Charles De Gaule airport in Paris heading for Australia to spend time with my dying father and my family.
-I called him from the empty airport lounge in case something happened to both of us in between and I howled down the phone that ‘he did a great job as a father and I loved him dearly’.
+On the 21st of September 2020, I was one of the very lucky people who boarded a plane out of Charles De Gaulle airport in Paris heading for Australia to spend time with my dying father and my family.
+I called him from the empty airport lounge in case something happened to both of us in between and I howled down the phone that ‘he did a great job as a father and I loved him dearly.’
 He reassured me that nothing would happen to him and I boarded the plane a blubbering mess, I prayed he would wait for me.
 Dad waited, he always did.

-Dad was a quiet man but he knew who he was, stood by his values and took great pride in passing them onto us.
+Dad was a quiet man but he knew who he was, stood by his values, and took great pride in passing them onto us.
 He found pleasure in the simple things, he tended his garden every day of his life no matter where we lived.
-Each time we would pull up sticks and move again to a new town, the first thing Dad would do was plant his new garden where we would always find sweet peas, petunias, pansies and array of veges.
+Each time we would pull up sticks and move again to a new town, the first thing Dad would do was plant his new garden where we would always find sweet peas, petunias, pansies, and an array of veggies.

 Mum and Dad were an undividable team no matter how hard we tried.
 It was this love and care that I had the joy of witnessing in the last months of Dad’s life.
 There was beauty in dying, in the love that my mother showed my father in the tiniest of daily rituals to ensure he was comfortable, the deepest loyalty in the promises to Dad that he would end his last days at home with his beloved garden just a glance out the window.